-Key assumptions Basis

-Future sales and production Proved and probable reserves and available logistics capacity and power supply
+Key assumptions Basis Future sales and production Proved and probable reserves and available logistics capacity and power supply Commodity prices Contract prices and longer-term price estimates Capital expenditures Future sustaining capital expenditures Cost of raw materials and other production/distribution costs Expected future cost of production Exchange rates Longer-term predictions of market exchange rates Nominal pre-tax discount rate Cost of capital risk adjusted for the resource concerned

-Commodity prices

-Capital expenditures

-Capital expenditures

-Cost of raw materials and other production/distribution costs

-Contract prices and longer-term price estimates Future sustaining capital expenditures

-Expected future cost of production

-Exchange rates

-Longer-term predictions of market exchange rates

-Nominal pre-tax discount rate

-Cost of capital risk adjusted for the resource concerned

-The outcome of the Group's impairment test depends primarily on the forecast cash flow generation and the nominal pre-tax discount rate to be applied.
+The cutcome of the Group's impairment test depends primarily on the forecast cash flow generation and the nominal pre-tax discount rate to be applied.
 The WACC of 22.3% (31 December 2023: 23.0%) is still significantly higher than the pre-war WACC of 13.8% as at 31 December 2021 reflecting the current situation in Ukraine as underlying macro-economic data is still adversely affected by the war.